Helmsley Building: RXR ownership

 The Helmsley Building was sold once again in May 2015 to property firm RXR Realty for $1.2 billion.
 RXR spent $190 million renovating the facade and bathrooms.
 Many tenants left during the COVID-19 pandemic in New York City, and 20 percent of the space was vacant by 2021.
 A special servicer took over a $670 million commercial mortgage-backed security loan on the building in November 2023, prompting concerns that the building's owners could default on the loan.
 RXR considered converting the Helmsley Building to residential apartments in mid-2024 after defaulting on the loan.
 Despite its central location, the Helmsley Building was only 70% occupied at the time, and office space there cost as little as 50 $/ft2, half the rate at similar buildings nearby.
 Furthermore, over half the building's rental income came from tenants whose leases expired by 2026.

 The real-estate management firm SL Green was named as the building's special servicer in September 2024.
 By that November, the building was appraised at $770 million, a 40% decrease from its $1.3 billion valuation in 2021.
 RXR's lenders moved to foreclose on the building the next month, citing the fact that RXR had defaulted on the loan, though RXR's CEO Scott Rechler still wanted to convert the building to apartments.
 In response, RXR claimed in early 2025 that their lenders did not have sufficient authority to initiate foreclosure proceedings. although a state judge rejected RXR's argument.
 The foreclosure proceedings caused the vacancy rate to increase from 20% in December 2024 to 44% by mid-2025.
+In 2026, RXR placed the Helmsley Building on sale with an asking price of $670 million.